plain-solutions-gmbh/kirby-components/README.md

 ![plain selector](https://raw.githubusercontent.com/youngcut/kirby-components/main/.github/selector_plain.png)

-> By choose a component, the fields of the selected component will appear.
+> By choosing, the fields of the selected component will appear.

-> To change the labels in the selector, set the title of the component.
+> To change the labels in the selector, set the property 'title' of the component.

 **Component selector with images**

-Adding images to your component folder (with tha same name as the component itself)
+Adding images to your component folder (with the same name as the component itself)

 ![files selector](https://raw.githubusercontent.com/youngcut/kirby-components/main/.github/selector_files.png)

-These images will shown in the selector and you can style this with the `selector` property:
+These images will shown in the selector and you can style it with the `selector` property:

 ```yml
 my_field: